sanskrit/raw_etexts_english/blogs/manasataramgini/2013-05-14_vignettes-of-the-wisdom-of-the-kuru-and-the-panchala.md

 +++
-title = "Vignettes of the wisdom of the kuru and thexa0pa~nchAla"
+title = "Vignettes of the wisdom of the kuru and the pa~nchAla"

 +++
 The defining element of our identity was the formation of the rAShTra by